 Grant awards are made on an annual cycle, with applications due in the fall of the year and funding decisions made the following mid-winter.

-- Vermont Watershed Grants Application Guide (2020 project year)
+- Watershed Grants Application Guide (2022 project year)

-- Watershed Grant Application (2020 project year, PDF version)
+- Watershed Grant Application PDF version (2022 project year)

-- Watershed Grant Application (2020 project year, WORD version)
+- Watershed Grant Application WORD version (2022 project year)

 - Standard State Insurance Requirements for Grantees